- Assistant Professor

 War of 1812 App

 Professor Dove was interviewed by The Windsor Star about his and his MA Public History class’s work in developing a smart phone app on the War of 1812 to mark the upcoming bicentennial.
 The app traces the story of the retreat of Major General Henry Procter and his First Nations allies led by Tecumseh in the late summer and autumn of 1813.
 The app follows "Route 1812" and "The Tecumseh Parkway" historic driving routes through southwest Ontario and will enable people to access the sites, stories and sounds of the War.
-The app is free and can be searched or downloaded using the QR code found here.
 His interview appeared in a special publication of the newspaper on the War of 1812 appearing in the June 6, 2012 edition.
 See: Windsor Star article

 Professor Dove was an invited speaker at the official launch of the War of 1812 smart phone app for the South West Ontario War of 1812 Region, held at MacKenzie Hall in Windsor on June 23, 2012.
 Funded by a Community Learning Grant from the Student Success Centre at Western University, Professor Dove and his graduate public history students partnered with the 1812 Southwest Region of Ontario, the Tecumseh Parkway Committee, Fort Malden, the Chatham-Kent Museum, Fairfield Museum, and several other sites, archives and community groups to produce the content for this new interactive tool.